AlexSchuy/2020-08-27-usatlas-recast-tutorial/_episodes/05-gitlab-ci.md

 > * If new functionality has been added to the code, any corresponding new executable(s) are being properly built.
 {: .callout}

-Now, you can proceed with updating your `.gitlab-ci.yml` to actually build the container during the CI/CD pipeline and store it in the gitlab registry.
-You can later pull it from the gitlab registry just as you would any other container, but in this case using your CERN credentials.
+Now, you can proceed with updating your `.gitlab-ci.yml` to actually build the image during the CI/CD pipeline and store it in the gitlab registry.
+You can later pull it from the gitlab registry just as you would any other image, but in this case using your CERN credentials.

 Add the following lines at the end of the `.gitlab-ci.yml` file to build the image and save it to the docker registry.